MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L17_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. On the **main** pane, scroll down to the **Status Checks** section and click **+**.
 1. On the **Add status policy** pane, in the **Status to check** dropdown list, select the **SonarCloud/quality gate** entry, ensure that the **Policy requirement** option is set to **Required**, and click **Save**

-    > **Note**: At this point, users will not be able to merge pull request until the Code Quality check is successful.
+    > **Note**: At this point, users **will not be able to merge pull request until the Code Quality check is successful**.
 This, in turn, requires that all issues identified by SonarCloud have been either fixed or marked as **confirmed** or **resolved** in the corresponding SonarCloud project.

 ## Review